Skip to product information

 Aesthetic sense and spirituality entrusted to the red of the flame

-Brief biography of the fifth generation Ogawa Bunsai
+Biography of the 5th Ogawa Bunsai

 He was born in 1926 in Gojozaka, Kyoto as the second son (Kinji) of the fourth generation Bunsai.

-In 2013, he was selected for the Nitten Exhibition for the first time.
+In 2013, he was selected for the Nitten exhibition for the first time.

 In 1962, he won the Nitten Special Selection and Hokuto Award.